Beetle: External morphology

 Beetles are generally characterized by a particularly hard exoskeleton and hard forewings (elytra) not usable for flying.
 Almost all beetles have mandibles that move in a horizontal plane.
 The mouthparts are rarely suctorial, though they are sometimes reduced; the maxillae always bear palps.
 The antennae usually have 11 or fewer segments, except in some groups like the Cerambycidae (longhorn beetles) and the Rhipiceridae (cicada parasite beetles).
 The coxae of the legs are usually located recessed within a coxal cavity.
 The genitalic structures are telescoped into the last abdominal segment in all extant beetles.
-Beetle larvae can often be confused with those of other endopterygote groups.
+Beetle larvae can often be confused with those of other holometabolan groups.
 The beetle's exoskeleton is made up of numerous plates, called sclerites, separated by thin sutures.
 This design provides armored defenses while maintaining flexibility.
 The general anatomy of a beetle is quite uniform, although specific organs and appendages vary greatly in appearance and function between the many families in the order.
 Like all insects, beetles' bodies are divided into three sections: the head, the thorax, and the abdomen.
 Because there are so many species, identification is quite difficult, and relies on attributes including the shape of the antennae, the tarsal formulae and shapes of these small segments on the legs, the mouthparts, and the ventral plates (sterna, pleura, coxae).
 In many species accurate identification can only be made by examination of the unique male genitalic structures.